How bone marrow donation works

 The two donation methods, side by side

 Most people picture a large needle in the hip.
 For the large majority of donors today, that is not what happens.
 The default method is PBSC, where stem cells are collected from your bloodstream while you stay awake.
 The surgical harvest still exists, but it is the exception.
+NMDP reports that about 90% of donations use PBSC and about 10% use surgical marrow harvest.
+Both PBSC and marrow harvest are established collection methods, but recipient risks and outcomes differ by age, diagnosis, and clinical context.
+The transplant team selects the method for the patient.
+See the NMDP marrow-donation guidance.
 Here is how the two compare before we walk through each one in detail.

 | PBSC (Peripheral Blood Stem Cell) | Marrow Harvest (Surgical) | |